mother-of-all-self-hosting/ansible-role-hubsite/README.md

 # Hubsite

+💡 See this [document](docs/configuring-hubsite.md) for details about setting up the service with this role.

 [![status-badge](https://woodpecker.hyteck.de/api/badges/102/status.svg)](https://woodpecker.hyteck.de/repos/102)

 Hubsite is an ansible role to run a simple, static site that shows an overview of available services.